Anyaegbunam-Alexander/news_app/README.md

 ## Getting Started
 - Clone the repo and create your virtual environment
-- Install the dependencies from `requirements.txt` file.
+- cd into the `src` directory and install the dependencies from `requirements.txt` file.

 ### Developing and running the app
+Note: All `flet` commands should be executed from the `src` directory.
 - execute `flet run` in your terminal.

 ### Building the `.apk` file